Vivekpatidar137/javascript-learning-journey/JS-Object-Exercises/README.md

    - File: `oojs-1.html`
    - Description: Introduction to creating classes and objects using JavaScript's `class` syntax.
 Includes inheritance and method overriding.

+5. **Bouncing Balls Example**

+⭐-File: bouncing-balls.html-
+⭐ Description: Demonstrates object-oriented programming with interactive graphics.
+Features bouncing balls and an evil circle that interacts with the balls.
+The balls change color upon collision, and the evil circle removes balls upon contact.
+Getting Started
+To run these exercises, simply open the corresponding HTML file in your web browser.
+Each exercise contains embedded JavaScript to be executed in the browser.

+Instructions for Bouncing Balls Example
+⭐ Open: bouncing-balls.html in your web browser.
+⭐ Canvas Display: The canvas will display multiple colored balls bouncing around.
+⭐ Ball Count: The "Ball count" text shows the number of active balls.
+⭐ Evil Circle Controls: Use the 'W', 'A', 'S', and 'D' keys to move the evil circle:
+⭐ W: Move up
+⭐ A: Move left
+⭐ S: Move down
+⭐ D: Move right

 ## Getting Started

 To run these exercises, simply open the corresponding HTML file in your web browser.
 Each exercise contains embedded JavaScript to be executed in the browser.